marlek/laravel-automigrate/README.md

 ## Installing

-Add the package to the list of required packages in composer.json file in the root of your Laravel application.

-    "require-dev": {
-        "marlek/laravel-automigrate": "1.2.*"
-    }

-Then update Composer from the Terminal:
+Require the package with composer:

-    composer update --dev
+    composer require marlek/laravel-automigrate

-When the update completes, open your `app/config/app.php` file and add this item to the array of providers:
+When the installation completes, open your `app/config/app.php` file and add this item to the array of providers: